tim-hardcastle/Pipefish/docs/working-prototype.md

 It is a *working* prototype in that:

 * The core language is pretty much finished and feature-stable.
+* Some batteries are included.
+There are `string`, `math`, `fmt` and `regexp` libraries which do what you would expect, and a `world` library for performing IO.
-* There is a large test suite which I will continue to add to to keep it functionally stable.
+* There is a large test suite which I will continue to add to to keep Charm functionally stable.
 * I will continue to maintain version 0.4.x and fix bugs while working in a separate branch on the compiled version.